 Eyebrow windows are those semi-arched windows that are usually located above other, usually square windows.
 Due to their location and individual shape, eyebrow windows face some issues that no other windows do when it comes to finding the perfect window treatment.

 Casement windows are different from other windows.
-Casement windows are hinged on one side, and open and shut by swinging on that hinge, sometimes via a lever or crank.
+Casement windows are hinged on one side, and open and shut by swinging on that hinge, usually via a lever or crank.
 Since they have a unique opening mechanism, casement windows need a window treatment that won’t impede its use but can still offer privacy and stylish looks.
 So what do you choose for casement windows in Philadelphia?

 What we recommend for casement windows: Plantation shutters or shades.
-Plantation shutters can be customized with a cut-out to make room for the crank or lever–which means you can open and shut your window effortlessly.
+Plantation shutters can be customized with a cut-out to make room for the crank or lever–which lets you open and shut your window effortlessly.
 Both Roman and cellular shades will also work well on casement windows, although you might have to work around the fabric when you want to open or shut it.

 Find More Philadelphia Window Treatment Tips